mrkanister/slides/README.md

 > to have your semantics depend on invisible characters."
 > -- Rob Pike, GopherCon 2014 Opening Keynote

-> There are people who disagree with that, I respect their opinion and I
+> "There are people who disagree with that, I respect their opinion and
-> move on."
+> I move on."
 > -- Rob Pike, GopherCon 2014 Opening Keynote

+> "The person who says he knows what he thinks but cannot express it
+> usually does not know what he thinks.”
+> -- Mortimer Adler